 Day 4 RIO DE JANEIRO–IGUASSU FALLS

 Fly to Iguassu Falls, one of the greatest natural wonders of the world.
-Journey to the Brazilian side of the FALLS to see the 275 waterfalls cascading over a precipice almost two miles wide and 250 feet deep.
-Walk into Devil’s Throat Canyon, where clouds of mist, a thundering roar, and 180-degree rainbows surround you—an unforgettable experience!
+Journey to the Brazilian side of the falls to see the 275 waterfalls cascading over a precipice almost two miles wide and 250 feet deep.
+Walk into Devil’s Throat Canyon, where clouds of mist, a thunderous roar, and 180-degree rainbows surround you—an unforgettable experience!

 Day 5 IGUASSU FALLS

-Cross the border for a visit of the Argentine side of the FALLS.
-Begin with a short ride on the open-air ECOLOGICAL JUNGLE TRAIN through the surrounding rainforest.
+Cross the border for a visit to the Argentine side of Iguassu Falls.
+Begin with a short ride on the open-air Ecological Jungle Train through the surrounding rainforest.
 A series of boardwalks takes you above the falls for a look over the edge to see the water crashing down below into the Devil’s Throat.
-This afternoon, you may opt to visit the Bird Park, home to many species of indigenous birds as well as flora from the area.
+This afternoon, you may opt to visit the Bird Park, home to many species of endemic birds as well as flora from the area.